lauranemarco/lauranemarco.github.io/index.md

 ### Random
-I contribute in the organization of the **Women in Cryptography seminar**.
+I contribute to the organization of the **Women in Cryptography seminar**.
 Check it out [here](https://www.womenincryptography.com/seminar/).

 If you are reading cryptography-related papers and have questions about it, check out [AskCrypto](https://askcryp.to), a great initiative for sharing knowledge about cryptography launched by my colleague [Abdullah Talayhan](https://www.abdullahtalayhan.com).